openedx/edx-django-utils/edx_django_utils/monitoring/docs/how_tos/add_code_owner_custom_attribute_to_an_ida.rst

 Handling celery tasks
 ---------------------

-Celery tasks require use of a special decorator to set the ``code_owner`` custom attribute because no middleware will be run.
+Celery tasks require use of a special decorator to set the ``code_owner`` custom attributes because no middleware will be run.

 Here is an example::